rlee97/RamboSteve/docs/final.md

 Between every action our agent gets an observation of the world.
 At every observation, we keep track of the agent health, mob health.
 Using these two types of values, we are able to obtain the health lost and damage dealt per observation.
 This is accomplished by subtracting the agent health and mob health of the current observation from the agent health and mob health from the previous observation.
 Given the health lost and damage dealt per observation, we are then able to use this data on a reward function that helps train our agent.

-Our baseline reward function was very basic.
+Our intial baseline reward function was very basic.
 We measure our reward on the amount of health lost and damage dealt.
 The reward algorithm is calculated using the health lost and damage dealt per mission, along with our HEALTH_REWARD and DAMAGE_DEALT_REWARD as follows:

         health_lost * HEALTH_REWARD + damage_dealt * DAMAGE_DEALT_REWARD